AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

   url: https://ellisalicante.org/

 # Short bio (displayed in user profile at end of posts)
-bio: ELLIS PhD Student in Fairness ML at ELLIS Alicante.
+bio: ELLIS PhD Student in Algorithmic Fairness and Graph Neural Networks at ELLIS Alicante.

 # Interests to show in About widget
 interests: